 CDI 1.1 provides a simplified approach to accessing the BeanManager / CDI container from components that do not support injection.
 This is done by the CDI class API.
-The integrating part can either use org.jboss.weld.SimpleCDI provided by Weld core and register it using javax.enterprise.inject.spi.CDIProvider file that is visible to the CDI API classes or use the CDI.setCDIProvider(CDIProvider provider) method method early in the deployment.
+The integrating part can either use org.jboss.weld.AbstractCDI or org.jboss.weld.SimpleCDI provided by Weld core and register it using javax.enterprise.inject.spi.CDIProvider file that is visible to the CDI API classes or use the CDI.setCDIProvider(CDIProvider provider) method method early in the deployment.